statamic/docs/content/collections/tags/session-flush.md

 That's all there is to it.
 How you use it is up to you.
 You may want to tuck this away behind an `if` statement or a unique URL.

-> In Australia the session flushes the other way. 🇦🇺
+**Did you know?** In Australia the session flushes the other way. 🇦🇺